Difference Between Two Dates in Months in Excel (4 Suitable Examples)

 Using DATEDIF Function to Find Difference Between Two Dates in Months in Excel

-• Then, press ENTER key and put the Fill Handle to the rest of the required cells.
+• Then, press the ENTER key and put the Fill Handle to the rest of the required cells.

 Using DATEDIF Function to Find Difference Between Two Dates in Months in Excel